 4.6.
 Align the mica surface at the zero height, Z = 0, by selecting Flatten Base in Level drop-down menu accessible from Data Process (Figure 7).

 4.7.
 Identify EVs on the scanned surface by using Mark by Threshold in Grains drop-down menu (Figure 8A).
 This algorithm identifies surface-immobilized exosomes as particles protruding from the zero-surface substrate by the height above the user-selected threshold.
-Select a threshold in the range between 1 and 2 nm, which will eliminate most of the background interference.
+Select a threshold in the range between 1 and 3 nm, which will eliminate most of the background interference.
+Smaller thresholds are used with cleaner background.

 NOTE: The threshold in Figure 8A is 1.767 nm.
 The outcome of the MCF-7 exosome identification with this thresholding is shown in Figure 8B.
 Gwyddion offers several alternatives to thresholding as the algorithm to automatically identify vesicles in the image, including automated thresholding (Otsu's method), edge detection, and the watershed algorithm.

+NOTE: Particle agglomerates, if present in the AFM image, may be masked and excluded for the analysis.

 4.8.
 Perform geometric and dimensional characterization of the identified EVs using the available Distributions algorithms accessible from Grains menu.